 Send your application and attachments via our online service.
 In your application, describe the current state of your company’s business activities, your personnel and resources, your future growth vision, the work to be carried out during the project, and your project’s goals and costs.
 You can follow the processing of your application in our online service.

 Set two to five measurable goals for your project in the application.
-The goals must be linked to concrete outcomes of the project and the development of your business.
+The goals must be linked to the development of the company’s business and concrete outcomes of the project.
 The project’s goals are recorded in the funding decision, and Business Finland will monitor their achievement.
 The achievement of the defined goals is a significant factor in deciding whether your company can receive possible further funding from Business Finland.